aflin/rampart_docs/source/rampart-almanac.rst

 almanac.moontimes()
 ~~~~~~~~~~~~~~~~~~~

-Calculate moon position times for a given day, longitude and latitude.
+Calculate the next moon rise and set times from the given date/time, for a
+given longitude and latitude.
 Also return dates of the next moon phases.

 Usage: